SlimeKnights/slimeknights.github.io/_posts/2025-05-31-engineering-update.md

 {% include update/image.html name="treated-wood" alt="The new treated wood tool material." %}

 Casting creosote oil on wood creates treated wood, a new general tool material that boosts the tool's overall durability and repair efficiency.
-This material is avaialble from any mod adding either treated wood or creosote oil.
+This material is available from any mod adding either treated wood or creosote oil.

 ### Fluid Effects